North Yemen

+North Yemen (اليمن الشمالي) is a term used to describe the Kingdom of Yemen (1918–1962), the Yemen Arab Republic (1962–1990), and the regimes that preceded them and exercised sovereignty over that region of Yemen.
+Its capital was Sanaa from 1918 to 1948 and again from 1962 to 1990.
+Located in the southwestern part of the Arabian Peninsula, the area of the region (Upper Yemen) is 195,000 square kilometers, it used to have a population of about thirteen million people prior to the Yemeni unification.
+It was bordered to the north by Saudi Arabia, to the south and east by South Yemen, to the west by the Red Sea, and to Bab al-Mandab in the southwest.

+North Yemen was admitted to the United Nations on September 30, 1947.
+In 1962, the country fought a bloody civil war that ended with the abolition of the monarchy and the creation of a republic in 1970.
+It was one of the predecessor states of the Republic of Yemen, alongside South Yemen, until its eventual unification in 1990.

 History

-Following the dissolution of the Ottoman Empire in 1918 after the Great War, northern Yemen became an independent state as the Mutawakkilite Kingdom of Yemen.
-On 27 September 1962, revolutionaries inspired by the Arab nationalist ideology of United Arab Republic (Egyptian) President Gamal Abdel Nasser deposed the newly crowned King Muhammad al-Badr, took control of Sanaʽa, and established the Yemen Arab Republic (YAR).
+Following the collapse of the Ottoman Empire in 1918 after the Great War, northern Yemen became an independent state as the Mutawakkilite Kingdom of Yemen.
+On September 27, 1962, revolutionaries inspired by the Arab nationalist ideology of United Arab Republic (Egyptian) President Gamal Abdel Nasser deposed the newly crowned King Muhammad al-Badr, took control of Sanaʽa, and established the Yemen Arab Republic (YAR).
 This coup d'état marked the beginning of the North Yemen Civil War that pitted YAR troops, assisted by the United Arab Republic (Egypt), against Badr's royalist forces, supported by Saudi Arabia and Jordan.
 Conflict continued periodically until 1967, when Egyptian troops were withdrawn to join the conflict of the Six-Day War.
-By 1968, following a final royalist siege of Sanaa, most of the opposing leaders reached a reconciliation.
+By 1968, following a failed royalist siege of Sanaʽa, most of the opposing leaders reached a reconciliation.
 Saudi Arabia recognized the Republic in 1970.

-Unlike East and West Germany or North and South Korea, the YAR and its southeastern neighbor, the People's Democratic Republic of Yemen (PDRY), also known as South Yemen, remained relatively cordial, though relations were often strained.
+Unlike East and West Germany or North and South Korea, the YAR and its southern neighbor, the People's Democratic Republic of Yemen (PDRY), also known as South Yemen, remained relatively cordial, though relations were often strained.
 Following the Yemenite War of 1972, the two nations declared that unification would eventually occur.
 However, these plans were put on hold due to the Yemenite War of 1979, and war was stopped only by an Arab League intervention.
 The goal of unity was reaffirmed by the northern and southern heads of state during a summit meeting in Kuwait in March 1979.